How do you start a landscaping company in 2027?

 - Premises liability rider is the single most underestimated line item.
 Children and pets being struck by mowers + flying debris from string trimmers + irrigation overspray onto neighboring property + chemical drift represent $50K-$5M+ jury exposure per incident.
 Annual premium for a Year-1 single-crew operation: $800-$2K/yr.

-- Commercial auto + inland marine — a landscape truck rear-ends a passenger vehicle on the way to a job, dragging a 7K-lb trailer; or theft of equipment off a truck overnight. $3K-$7K/yr/truck via Progressive Commercial (NYSE:PGR), Nationwide, Travelers (NYSE:TRV), The Hartford (NYSE:HIG), Sentry Insurance, Erie Insurance (NASDAQ:ERIE), Westfield Insurance.
+- Commercial auto + inland marine — a market truck rear-ends a passenger vehicle on the way to a job, dragging a 7K-lb trailer; or theft of equipment off a truck overnight. $3K-$7K/yr/truck via Progressive Commercial (NYSE:PGR), Nationwide, Travelers (NYSE:TRV), The Hartford (NYSE:HIG), Sentry Insurance, Erie Insurance (NASDAQ:ERIE), Westfield Insurance.

 - Total insurance burden per crew per year runs $18K-$45K.
 Small fleet (5 crews) $90K-$200K/yr.
 Commercial firm (20 crews) $360K-$850K/yr.
 Dashcam programs (Lytx, Samsara (NYSE:IOT), Motive) + documented safety training + clean MVRs + premises-incident discipline directly unlock 10-25% rate discounts and are non-negotiable Day-0 investments.